Fox News Weatherman Viciously Beaten by Group of Teens on NYC Subway

 The meteorologist did note that the man who was initially being threatened by the group “got out of their fine” and the “cops grabbed a couple of these kids” following the attack.

+In the end, per a New York Police Department representative, the three teenagers—aged 15 through 17—were soon released from custody.

+“Juvenile reports were prepared, and their parents were called to pick them up,” the NYPD rep said.

 “I got a couple of X-rays.
 I’m okay.
-This is all going to heal,” Klotz stated, sarcastically adding: “It’s all good!
+This is all going to heal,” Klotz stated in the second video, sarcastically adding: “It’s all good!
 You know what I mean?
 New York City!
 New York City!
 Ahh, what a place.
 The Big Apple!”

 Fox News, which is headquartered in Manhattan, has recently used the city’s uptick in violent crime to criticize Democratic politicians and liberal criminal justice policies, describing New York as a “hellhole.”
 While the network’s overall crime coverage noticeably dropped immediately after last year’s midterm elections, Fox News has continued to focus intently on the “crime crisis” in the nation’s largest city.